c3e/docpatch/usr/share/man/man1/docpatch-create.1.md

 # OPTIONS

 -f, \--format, \--output *FORMAT*
 :   Select output format *FORMAT*.
-Supported formats are "epub", "pdf", and "text".
+Supported formats are "epub", "man", "pdf", and "text".
 Defaults to "pdf".

 -r, \--rev, \--revision *REV*
-:   Generate output from revision *REV*. 'first', 'last', 'all' and a comma separated list of revisions are allowed.
+:   Generate output from revision *REV*. "first", "last", "all" and a comma separated list of revisions are allowed.
 Defaults to "0".

 -R, \--repo, \--repository *REPO*
 :   Select repository *REPO* which will be cloned.
 Defaults to existing repository under "repo/".